shyuan7-software/jump_detection_openpose/README.md

 [10image](https://drive.google.com/drive/folders/1V6PB5sE8K8jLW1UnnoBPDZVhQO-tLXAh)

 ### 4. ./sample/ (not in github):
-This is for test purpose, under this directory, there are 6 videos (I shoot myself jumping) and their landmarks, you can easily test my code with this directory.
+This is for test purpose, under this directory, there are 6 videos (I shoot myself jumping) and their landmark files, you can easily test my code with this directory.
 [sample](https://drive.google.com/drive/folders/1St1RiO6kB9MlPiOF6ItiIuPoCYV1uahQ?usp=sharing)